ferdnyc/openshot-qt/doc/main_window.rst

 Tracks & Layers
 ------------------

 OpenShot uses tracks to layer videos and images.
 The top most track is the top layer, and the bottom track is the bottom layer.
 If you are familiar with layers in a photo editing application, then you should be quite familiar with this concept.
-OpenShot will mix each layer together, just like a photo editing application.
+OpenShot will stack the layers and mix each one together, just like a photo editing application.
 You can have an unlimited number of tracks, but typically a video project will not need more than 10 (or so) tracks.

-For example, imagine a 3 track video project
+Here's a typical three-track video project, for example:

 .. image:: images/tracks.jpg

 .. table::
      :widths: 5 18 77

      ==  ==================  ============
-     #   Name                Description
+     #   Track               Description
      ==  ==================  ============
-     1   Top Track           Clips on this track will always be on top and visible 2   Middle Track        Clips in the middle (might or might not be visible, depending on what is above them) 3   Bottom Track        Clips on this track will always be on the bottom ==  ==================  ============
+     1   Top Track           Clips that will always be visible in front of other clips 2   Middle Track        Clips in the middle (might or might not be visible, depending on what is above them) 3   Bottom Track        Clips that will always be hidden behind anything on the tracks above ==  ==================  ============

 .. _keyboard_shortcut_ref:

 Keyboard Shortcuts
 ------------------
 Here is a list of the default keyboard shortcuts supported by OpenShot.
-You can configure these shortcuts in the Preferences dialog.
+You can configure these shortcuts in the Preferences dialog, which is opened by going to the OpenShot main menu and choosing :menuselection:`Edit --> Preferences`.
+(On macOS, choose :menuselection:`OpenShot Video Editor --> Preferences`.)
 Learning a few of these shortcuts can save you a bunch of time!

 .. list-table::
    :header-rows: 1